-By Dr. Joan Haynes, ND
+By Dr. Joan Haynes, NMD

 “Leaky gut” is also known as “increased intestinal permeability”.
 Our intestinal tract is a semipermeable membrane, allowing very small molecules through in order to absorb nutrients.
 Inflammation causes more permeability in the lining of the gastrointestinal tract and incompletely digested food particles, toxins, and waste get through into the blood stream.
 The immune system then has the task of dealing with those invaders and can result in a variety of symptoms.

 Causes of Leaky Gut:

 - Infection or imbalance of the microorganisms in the gastrointestinal tract

 - Overuse of non-steroidal anti-inflammatory drugs (NSAIDs) like asprin and ibuprophen (Advil)

 - Pro-inflammatory foods such as alcohol, sugar, and highly processed foods

 - Digestive issues that might be labeled as irritable bowel syndrome (IBS) such as gas, bloating, discomfort, diarrhea.